 Water is an oxygen atom (Yellow) with two hydrogen atoms (H): H2O.
 The hydrogen atoms are bonded to the oxygen atom because they share electrons (small circles orbiting the big central nuclei).
 The hydrogen wants one more electron to fill out its shell, the oxygen wants two more electrons to fill its larger outer shell.
 They share their electrons and both are happy.

 A hydrogen atom without its electrons is the proton I have already spoken about.
-Being so powerfully charged and small, they hardly exist alone but almost always are found attached to other molecules via charge attraction.
+Being so powerfully charged and small, protons hardly exist alone but are almost always found attached to other molecules via charge attraction.

 When water gives up a proton we have, instead of H2O, the hydroxyl ion: OH–.
 The minus sign connotes the loss of a positively charged proton.
 When water takes up a proton we have H3O+, the hydronium ion, + denoting the extra proton.
 So, in water, pH really connotes the concentration of the hydronium ion.